prashanth5429/sorabhm.github.io/_posts/2020-05-02-The-first-steps.md

 ## Strategy

-* Business meetings to identify the motivation behind cloud migration
+* Document motivations behind cloud migration
-* Identify business stakeholders and document requirements easily understood by the tech teams
+* Identify business stakeholders, document requirements and business outcomes which are easily understood by the tech teams
+* Develop business case
 * Identify the first pilot or **"Lighthouse project"**

 There is a beautiful article written over, what a pilot project or the term we use is in our company is ["Lighthouse Project"](https://www.contino.io/insights/why-lighthouse-projects-not-powerpoints-will-unlock-your-transformation-value) helps us achieve.